-Making soil health research relevant to operational success was one of the key goals of the 4th annual Soil Health Summit, held in Rosemont, Ill.
-Jan.
-18-19.
+Making soil health research relevant to operational success was one of the key goals of the 4th annual Soil Health Summit, held in Rosemont, IL, Jan 18 - 19.

 The Soil Health Partnership - a project to make agriculture more productive and sustainable through healthy soil hosted nearly 300 farmers, scientists, agronomists, industry leaders, environmentalists and water quality experts at the annual meeting.

-Break-out sessions delved into tillage methods, nutrient management, cover cropping strategies, social media use and the future of ag technologies.
+Break-out sessions delved into tillage methods, nutrient management, social media use and the future of ag technologies.

 The first "Seeds of Change" awards honored those who go above and beyond to advocate for the partnership and for soil health.